Spider-Boy: Fictional character biography

-Spider-Boy then meets a female variant of Kidpool whose the same age as him and falls in love at first sight with him.
-The two of them then fight Archon and Stegron.

-Spider-Boy saves Christina Xu from the Inner Demons where one member was revealed to have been fused with an earthworm by Madame Monstrosity.
+Spider-Boy saves Christina Xu from the Inner Demons, learning that one of the Inner Demons was spliced with an earthworm by Madame Monstrosity.
 Due to a key that Christina has, Spider-Boy plans to raid a bank that is owned by Mister Negative.
 Spider-Man confronts them in the bank and learns of why they are "robbing it".
 Just then, Negative enters with brainwashed police officers.
 Once in the vault, Spider-Boy and Christina find the files on the Humanimals that Madame Monstrosity made for Negative.
 Spider-Boy as Bailey Briggs pretends to get brainwashed in order to help defeat Negative and freeing everyone from the brainwashing.
 After Negative is arrested, Spider-Man tells Spider-Boy that their partnership is done because Spider-Boy broke Spider-Man's rule against battling "A-list villains", causing Spider-Man to confiscate Spider-Boy's gear.

 After an argument with Spider-Man over some lives being endangered, Bailey summons the Gaping Maw and leaves telling Spider-Man to give his Spider-Boy outfit to another kid.
-After coming across a shoe, Bailey traces the guy who is being attacked by a villain called Card Shark as he summons the Gaping Maw to deal with him.
-Spider-Boy and the Gaping Maw bring Mr. Krupke and some people to Stillwell Farms.
-As Krupke is restored to normal, Spider-Boy persuades Hellifino to become a superhero and takes the name of Captain Pachyderm.
-They alongside Boy-Spider, Hulkette, Ms. Marvel, and Spider-Girl work to fight Balloon Man and his minions as Spider-Man and Daredevil show up and help to defeat Balloon Man.
+Spider-Boy and the Gaping Maw bring Mr. Krupke and several other people to Stillwell Farms.
+As Krupke is restored to normal, Spider-Boy persuades Hellifino to become a superhero called Captain Pachyderm.
 After some persuasion from Daredevil and the arrival of Toy Soldier, Spider-Boy releases the Gaping Maw from his control.
-Toy Soldier states that he possesses the powers of the Avengers including Spider-Man and states that he is proud of him.
 Spider-Man allows Bailey to be Spider-Boy again as they go on patrol.

-While Norman Osborn is operating as Spider-Man, Spider-Boy accompanies Miles Morales, Silk, and Araña in confronting him.
-Osborn defends himself against them until Ghost-Spider shows up to help them, causing Osborn to stop attacking her.
-Osborn states that Peter trusted him with his Spider-Man identity and tells them what happened to Spider-Man.